 How does the pledge solve these problems?

-Behavioral science research suggests that an important key to addressing such tragedies of the commons involve a combination of strategies.
-One is changing incentives, namely increasing rewards for behavior that is cooperative and helps society – in this case, telling the truth, and also increasing punishments for behavior that defects from the common good and harms society – lying.
-Another strategy involves reputation management, clearly showing who is being cooperative, and who is defecting.
+Behavioral science research suggests that addressing such tragedies of the commons involves a combination of strategies.
+One is changing incentives, namely increasing rewards for behavior that is cooperative and helps society (in this case, telling the truth), and also increasing punishments for behavior that defects from the common good and harms society (in this case, lying).
+Another strategy involves reputation management, clearly showing who is being cooperative, and who is harming the common good.
 A third strategy centers around managing the choices available to participants, what is known as nudging.
 The PTP takes advantage of a fourth behavioral science strategy of precommitment – if you publicly commit to a certain course, you will be much more likely to follow it.

 The PTP, created by a group of behavioral scientists, combines all of these strategies.
 By doing so, it provides a tool that motivates all who take it to share accurate information and avoid sharing misinformation.

 Besides providing the motivation, the PTP spells out what it means to orient toward the truth.
 After all, it is very easy to say you share the truth, regardless of whether you do so.
 It is even easy to say you “verified” a source before sharing the information.
 However, if you verified it through checking a source known to be systematically unreliable, whether Occupy Democrats for liberals or Breitbart for conservatives, you have violated the standard of avoiding unreliable websites, and thus violated the pledge.
 As you will see below, if you retract your statement, you will not suffer any penalties from PTP advocates.
 The clear standard about truth-oriented behavior not only offers guidance to those who take the pledge, but also a basis for evaluating whether pledge-takers abide by their commitment.
 For more information, watch this Q&A video about the Pro-Truth Pledge.